LLNL/blt/docs/tutorial/setup_blt.rst

 Note that the default options for ``blank_project`` only include a single test ``blt_gtest_smoke``.
-As we will see later on, BLT includes additional smoke tests that are activated when BLT is configured with other options enabled, like Fortran, MPI, OpenMP, and Cuda.
+As we will see later on, BLT includes additional smoke tests that are activated when BLT is configured with other options enabled, like Fortran, MPI, OpenMP, and CUDA.

 Host-configs
 ------------